Effective Savings Rate: The most important AWS savings metric you aren't trackingErik Carlin, Co-Founder and Chief Product Officer

 While this conversation should never happen in practice (let's hope), it illustrates the point that while investing has lots of input metrics, the one metric that ultimately matters is an output metric—Return On Investment (ROI).
 Whether you invest yourself, use a human advisor, or use a robo-advisor—the objective is to achieve the maximum ROI for a given risk profile.
 ROI is fundamentally how investment performance is evaluated.

-We talk to AWS users about RIs all the time and when we ask if they can quantify the effectiveness of their current RI management strategy, they don't know their ROI.
-They speak in terms of input metrics like RI utilization or RI coverage.
+We talk to AWS users about their savings outcomes all the time and when we ask if they can quantify the effectiveness of their current strategy, they don't know their ROI.
+Historically, they speak in terms of input metrics like utilization or coverage.
 These aren't unimportant, and in fairness AWS speaks in those terms, but they don't answer the fundamental question about savings performance.
-How do you know if you're excelling at RI management, saving an average amount, or vastly underperforming your savings potential?
+How do you know if you're excelling, saving an average amount, or vastly underperforming your potential?

 Introducing Effective Savings Rate